saurinn/saurinn.github.com/src/pages/blog/xxe-oob-via-a-pdf-upload.md

 <img src="/nano.png" alt="pdf metadata" width="800" height="300" />

 Alright, let's place it on line 742 then...
-Uploaded it... and wait for it... wait for it...
-BOOM!
+Uploaded it... and ... wait for it... wait for it...

+<img src="/x.png" alt="pdf metadata" width="800" height="300" />

+¡VAMOS!
 DNS and HTTP interactions.

-<img src="/x.png" alt="pdf metadata" width="800" height="300" />

-So yeah, it was in fact a vulnerable iText version to XXE, BUT that version of Java made me tweak a little, it was a pretty updated one.
+So yeah, it was in fact a vulnerable iText version to XXE, BUT, that version of Java made me tweak a little, it was a pretty updated one.
 Well, as always it was time to escalate the bug.